seananderson/portfolio-review/ms.md

 that would create wetlands most robust to climate-change uncertainty.
-Portfolio theory promises to move conservation biology beyond the familiar concepts of the quantity, variety, and distribution of species [@mace2005] and into a new dimension that emphasizes elements of variance, covariance, stability, and synchrony [@loreau2010a].
+Portfolio theory promises to move conservation biology beyond the familiar concepts of the quantity, variety, and distribution of species [@mace2005] and into a new dimension that emphasizes elements of variance, covariance, stability, synchrony, and extremeness [@loreau2010a; @thompson2013].

 But in applying financial theory to conservation biology, where does the portfolio metaphor break down?
 What exactly are the assets, portfolios, and investors in the financial metaphor?
-Further, in a changing world how might one invest in different kinds of ecological portfolios?
+Furthermore, how might one invest in different kinds of ecological portfolios?
 And how might the differences between financial and ecological data affect our ability to apply financial portfolio theory to conservation biology?
 Are ecological portfolios just another name for existing ecological theory?
 Or, can ecological portfolios bring together and provide new insights into a wide variety of ecological theory?

 Here, we address these questions by reviewing the emerging literature on ecological portfolios.
 The purpose of our review is fourfold: review the three